hcc23/howto/howto_cacert_certificates.md

 ```

 - Download and store the CAcert class 1 and class 3 root certificates in your
-key folder.
+key folder.[2]
 You can get the CAcert root certificates from
-https://www.cacert.org/index.php?id=3, download the PEM formated versions.[2]
+https://www.cacert.org/index.php?id=3, download the PEM formated versions.[3]

 - Combine your certificate, your key, and the CAcert certificate into a single
 PKCS#12 container: